Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Real-World Experiments

 Figure \ref{fig:boreas_results} shows the distribution of distance errors.
 The majority of estimated extrinsic calibration parameters result in a camera-to-camera distance error of less than 5 cm, with two values that are greater than 10 cm.
-This is reasonable because we are chaining together two transforms, with translation magnitudes greater than 1 m, to confirm that the distance from the centre-to-left and -right cameras are both 35 cm.
+This error is reasonable given the `chained' nature of the two radar-camera transforms.
+The accuracy of the estimated camera-camera distance depends on the accuracy of the translation and rotation parameters for both transforms.
+For this experiment, the radar-camera transforms have translation magnitudes greater than 1 m, so a small error in either estimated rotation results in a large distance error.
+In turn, we expect the estimated rotation and translation parameters to be within 5$^\circ$ and 5 cm of the their true values.